MarcialRosales/concourse-workshop/realPipeline.md

 4. Use a specialized docker image to build maven projects
   - We need to search in docker hub to find a maven docker image that suits us.
 I found https://hub.docker.com/_/maven/.
   - If we don't specify a tag (or version), Concourse will use `latest`.
 However, if we want to have reproducible builds we definitely need to specify the version we want, e.g. 3.3.9-jdk-8.
+[Best practice #5](#bp).

   Let's try that :
   ```YAML